-Sweet potatoes are, in my opinion, the unsung heroes of the holiday menu.
-Pumpkins get all the glory because of this erroneous notion that a spice mix containing its name somehow makes it a star.
-It’s not.
-Besides a pie, what else is the pumpkin good for?
-Now the sweet potato, that’s a real star.
+Sweet potatoes are, in my opinion, the unsung heroes of the Autumn season.
+Pumpkins get all the glory but the humble sweet potato is really the star.
 You got candied yams, stuffed sweet potatoes, sweet potato pies, and this bomb sweet potato praline pound cake.
-I’m seriously thinking of campaigning against using the term “pumpkin pie” spice.
-Why not call it fall spice?
-LOL.
-In all seriousness, I’m not hating on pumpkins.
-In fact, if you prefer, you could totally swap out sweet potatoes and use pumpkin in this recipe.
-The base recipe is a true 1:1:1:1 pound cake so, I think any add-in would work with the same ratios.
+I’m not hating on pumpkins.
+In fact, if you prefer, you could swap out sweet potatoes and use pumpkin in this recipe.
+The base recipe is a true 1:1:1:1 pound cake so, I think either would work with the same ratios.

 This recipe was an experiment.
 I woke up craving sweet potato pound cake never having tasted it before, lol.
 But it worked!
 I have found that the topping can be a bit temperamental so, pay close attention to the notes and instructions.
 And, you know if you have any tips for making the praline less tricky, please share in the comments!

 Making sweet potato praline sour cream pound cake with ***UPDATES***